 Then as soon as I got to the bottom of the canyon I saw something I hadn’t seen yet, water from a natural source.
 Finally I could stop worrying about water, just for a little bit.

 Soon I left the dirt road and on a trail.
 I followed it for a awhile as since I was in tree cover most of the day it felt pretty cool out especially when I would get a breeze.

-Slow I climbed out of the canyon and out in the exposed rocked where I came across an trail register that was not expecting to see.
+Slowly I climbed out of the canyon and out in the exposed rock where I came across a trail register that was not expecting to see.
 I signed my name and was off.

 With it being cool out I waited until 1pm to take my long break and only needed about 2 hours.
 I had a guy and his dog arrive just as I was leaving.
 He was doing a quick scouting hike of the area before doing a longer one, the dog was real friendly.

 After the break I had 4.5 miles down to the Gila River.
 The guide book said it was a rough hike down but thought it wasn’t too bad.
-Once at the river I filled on a little and was off.
+Once at the river I filled up on water and was off.

 I knew I would be crossing the Gila around 59 times.
 I ended up crossing it right off the bat however I went the wrong direction.
 I should have stayed to the right rather than the left but the left side looked more defined trail, I never saw the right one.
 It was a good 45 minutes hiking in the wrong direction before I realized I was off trail.
 I only blame myself for not checking my map sooner but I was on such a define trail I never thought to double check.
 I’ve learned my lesson there and hopefully won’t do that again.

 As I was heading back I ran into 2 people who had seen where I had crossed way back at the start of the river and took the wrong trail as well.
 I hiked with them until we got back on track.

 I felt a lot better once I was on the right trail.
 I was starting to freak out when I realized how far off I was.